 Where: 138 Jan Smuts Ave, Parkwood

-We’ve worked here ourselves a few times, so believe us when we say, this may be a very big space but it stills gets super busy at lunchtime.
+We’ve worked here ourselves a few times, so believe us when we say, this may be a very big space but it still gets super busy at lunchtime.
 The destination restaurant for Rosebank's new voco Hotel The Bank, this has quickly become a popular meeting spot.
 In the back of the restaurant towards the lobby of the hotel and the Proud coffee shop you'll find a long table area, installed with out-of-office workers in mind, as well as more casual lounge seating.
 If your afternoon work session is pushing on towards the evening, check out their excellent wine list.

 Where: The Bank, 26 Cradock Ave (The Zone@Rosebank), Rosebank

 Seam Coffee is a locally renowned coffee roastery in the heart of Fourways, that is focused on creating sustainable farming in the coffee industry, from harvesting to roasting.
 Their Fair Trade goal is to connect coffee farmers and consumers, so that those who enjoy Seam's coffees also know they are directly uplifting the communities from where it is sourced.
 Good ethics aside, Seam is also known in the northern suburbs for having one of the best coffee shop co-working spaces.

 Where: 2 Valley View Centre, Campbell Rd, Craigavon, Fourways